abgmgp/obsidian-simple-autolink/README.md

 API: application programming interface, api
 ```

-With the rule provided above, "check the application programming  interface" links to `[[API|application programming interface]]`.

-### Write back to notes
+### YAML Property Auto-Add

-When **"Write aliases back to notes"** is on (default), the first time a note is linked via a masterlist alias, that alias is added to the note's frontmatter `aliases:` (using Obsidian's safe `processFrontMatter` API — existing aliases
-are never removed or reordered).
-This makes the alias work everywhere Obsidian resolves links, not just inside Auto-link.
+When **"Write aliases back to notes"** is on (default), the first time a note is linked via a masterlist alias, that alias is added to the note's YAML `aliases` property.
+No existing aliases are removed or reordered.
+This makes the alias work everywhere Obsidian resolves links, not just inside the plugin.

+## Roadmap
+- Improve alias masterlist to allow blacklisting of certain keywords
+- Choice for certain keywords to auto-link up to the base folder only, specific folders, or to exclude specific folders
+- **You tell me**!

-## Privacy & safety
+## Privacy & Safety

 - All file reads and writes go through Obsidian's Vault / FileManager APIs.
 - No network access, no telemetry, no Node/filesystem access.
-- Frontmatter is only edited through Obsidian's own `processFrontMatter` method.
+- Properties are only edited through Obsidian's own `processFrontMatter` method.

 ## Installation
+- **Using the Community Manager:** Go to **Obsidian -> Settings -> Community Plugins -> Browse**, search for **Simple Auto-Link**, then click install.
+Make sure Community Plugins are turned on before doing the following steps.
 - **Using BRAT:** Install the [BRAT](https://github.com/TfTHacker/obsidian42-brat)
   plugin, then "Add beta plugin" with this repository URL.
 - **Manual installation:** Download `main.js` and `manifest.json` from a release and copy
   them into `<your-vault>/.obsidian/plugins/obsidian-simple-autolink/`, then enable the
   plugin in Settings.

-## Development
+## Development and Contribution

 In order to setup the source files, clone the repository, open your editor/tool of choice then run the following: